EmeraldCityIT/Physalia-physalis-as-plasmodium-parasites-and-Pycnogonida-as-Antigens/README.md

 ![Physalia Physalis demyelination](https://d1vqblqxu9wcq3.cloudfront.net/images/symptoms-of-aquired-parasites.png)

+# What are "Aquired Diseases"?

+Some parasites have the ability to eat through the protective layering (myelin) of a host's nervous system.
+These parasites eat away the protective layer of neurons and use their ovigers to interact with the nervous system of their host.
+An acquired disease is a parasite that has permeated a host's myelin and gained semi-control of the decision-making abilities of the host after infection.
+Community acquired diseases are wide-spread myelin penetrating parasites that effect decision making of entire communities.

+Aquired diseases are often weaponized and used as a form of propaganda or brain washing by a controller.
+Community aquirered diseases are a form of control that is capable of overthrowing entire nations, planets, and solar systems.
+This is a confirmed tactic of the Military of the People's Republic of China, Pleiadians, and OOCL.

+# Fight Demyelination

+Creatine is a clean, effective, and immediate weapon against antigen viruses.
+Consuming Creatine allows the body to immediately recover damaged tissue and is used by body builders for muscles and ligaments.
+Collagen and Calcium rebuild damage caused by demyelination and create stronger neural myelin tissues within the nervous system.
+Zinc, horsradish, and tumeric are is the most affordable supplements to remove antigens which cause demyelination.

 # Natural Female Biology (plasmodium parasites)

 Inspect the video thumbnail below before you press play.
 Within the clear tentacles of the physalia physalis are highly visible nematocysts (pycnogonida).